Terri R. Day

 LL.M., Yale University

 Professor Terri Day was Editor-in-Chief of The Florida Law Review.
 After earning her JD degree, she served as Law Clerk to the Honorable Patricia C. Fawsett, U.S. District Court Judge, Middle District of Florida.
 Before beginning her academic career, Professor Day earned her LLM degree from Yale Law School.
 She is a member of the Florida Bar, is a former member of the Florida Bar Standing Committee on Professionalism, and she previously served as chair of an Unlicensed Practice of Law Committee.
 She is the Faculty Director of Barry Law’s Moot Court Program.

-Professor Day teaches in the areas of Torts, Professional Responsibility, First Amendment and Constitutional Law.
-She has written in the areas of torts, professional responsibility, and First Amendment.
 Prior to becoming a lawyer, Professor Day worked in the areas of social work and the media.
 She co-chaired a project that documented the testimonies of Holocaust survivors, and she co-produced a documentary on the subject.
-She also implemented a consumer hotline with a local TV station.
+She also implemented a consumer hotline with a local TV station and produced the consumer segment which aired on local news.

 Professor Day was a Fulbright professor at the University of Sarajevo from October 2000 to July 2001 and again from February 2002 to August 2002.
 She has written in the area of Restorative Justice and its Application to Bosnia Herzegovina.
 Periodically, she returns to the former Yugoslavia, where she has guest lectured at the University of Sarajevo and the University of Novi Sad, Serbia.